gekko3622/87-88-Fiero-Splice-In-Headlight-Controller/README.md

 # 1987-1988 Pontiac Fiero Headlight Motor Controller
 **PCB Designed by Ryan Blanchard 4.2024**\
 **Based On An Project by WalkerTexan** (See credits section for details and link)\
-**For non-commercial use only.**
+**FOR NON-COMMERCIAL USE ONLY.**

 ![image0](https://github.com/gekko3622/87-88-Fiero-Headlight-Controller/assets/166318874/afa2760a-d98e-4d06-80ae-5b2233025cc9)\
 **Note:** This is my personal PCB, based on version 2.0.
 The files contained in this project are version 2.1.\
-It is electrically identical.
+V2.1 is electrically identical.
 The only changes made were to reposition and enlarge some of the silkscreen label text for legibility.

 ## Intro
 This project is a PCB implementation of WalkerTexan's "Fiero Headlight Controller".\